zynpyetistiren/GraduationProject/README.md

 A tensorflow implementation of merged [WarpGAN](https://arxiv.org/abs/1811.10100) and AnimeGAN.
 Project aims to generate Anime/Manga faces from real faces.
-Project is not completed yet and currently on development.